ilikerobots/hcz-jekyll-blog/_posts/2016-12-26-developing-angular2-dart-asset-services.md

 # Developing Angular2 Dart Asset Services, Part 1

 Most web apps utilize digital assets to some degree.
-These could be as simple as images in your repo and HTML in your templates.
+These could be as simple as images in the source repository and HTML in templates.
 However, with more complex apps, the reasons for these assets to be external multiply rapidly.
 For example, an app may need to leverage CDNs, interface with third party providers, or conform to asset licensing restrictions.

 In this series of articles, I'll demonstrate how easily we can develop asset services in Angular2 Dart to provide images and content to an app.
 With Angular2's dependency injection, we will  effortlessly swap in mocked content providers that accelerate development cycles by deferring the need for production assets.